Jan Steyaert

 Jan Steyaert is a Belgian bioengineer and molecular biologist.
 He started his career as an enzymologist but the Steyaertlab is best known for pioneering work on (engineered) nanobodies for applications in structural biology, omics and drug design.
 He is full professor and teaches biochemistry at the Vrije Universiteit Brussel and Director of the VIB-VUB Center for Structural Biology, one of the Research Centers of the Vlaams Instituut voor Biotechnologie (VIB).
 He was involved in the foundation of three spin-off companies: Ablynx, Biotalys, and Confo Therapeutics.

 Early life and education

 Steyaert was born in Ukkel, Belgium.
 He grew up in the Flemish village of Alsemberg.
 He obtained a Master in Bioengineering at the Vrije Universiteit Brussel.
-For his PhD, he moved to Plant Genetic Systems, one the very first biotech companies in Belgium.
+For his PhD, he moved to Plant Genetic Systems, one of the very first biotech companies in Belgium.
 After obtaining his Ph.D., he relocated to Kenya to perform postdoctoral research at ILRAD (now ILRI), the International Livestock Research Institute.